mongodb/specifications/source/auth/auth.rst

 the AWS SDK.
 If the SDK is available, use it, otherwise fallback to the existing implementation.

+One thing to be mindful of when adopting an AWS SDK is that they typically will check for credentials in a shared AWS credentials file when one is present, which may be confusing for users relying on the previous authentication handling behavior.
+It would be helpful to include a note like the following:

+"Because we are now using the AWS SDK to handle credentials, if you have a shared AWS credentials or config file, then those credentials will be used by default if AWS auth environment variables are not set.
+To override this behavior, set ``AWS_SHARED_CREDENTIALS_FILE=""`` in your shell or set the equivalent environment variable value in your script or application.
+Alternatively, you can create an AWS profile specifically for your MongoDB credentials and set the ``AWS_PROFILE`` environment variable to that profile name."

 The order in which Drivers MUST search for credentials is:

 #.
 The URI